source-foundry/alt-hack/README.md

 #### Eliminate existing manual instruction sets for alternate glyphs (if present)
 Some of the glyphs in the Hack sets include manual changes to the ttfautohint automated instruction sets ("hints").
 These must be eliminated if you replace an existing glyph in the main Hack sets with a stylistic alternate from this repository or your build will fail (or create undesirable rendering changes that are not tuned for the alternate glyph).

+This process is automated within the `patch-hack.sh` script but if you want to manually disable hints, keep reading.

 The control instructions files that are used to manually modify the hints in the Hack builds are located in the [tt-hinting directory](https://github.com/source-foundry/Hack/tree/master/postbuild_processing/tt-hinting) of the Hack repository.
 There is one text file per Hack variant (i.e. for Regular, Italic, Bold, and Bold Italic sets).
 The manual hints are organized by Unicode code point.